 Legal Document Assistant FAQs

 Valiant Virtual Paralegals (VVP) is not a law firm.
 Valiant Virtual Paralegals (VVP) are not a lawyer and cannot give legal advice.
 Neither Valiant Virtual Paralegals (VVP) can represent you in court.
 Valiant Virtual Paralegals (VVP) can provide document preparation services at the client's direction.
-Services provided by Valiant Virtual Paralegals (VVP) is not a substitute for the advise of a lawyer.
+Services provided by Valiant Virtual Paralegals (VVP) are not a substitute for the advice of a lawyer.
 If you have questions regarding the section of appropriate forms, you should seek the advice of a lawyer.

 What is a Legal Document Assistant (LDA)?